TashaStenner/Tetris/readme.md

 # Tetris
-A classic Tetris game built using a tutorial to refine my javascript skills learn to impliment keycodes and movement.
+A classic Tetris game built to refine my javascript skills learn to impliment keycodes and movement.
-I have also adjusted all the styles from the original turtorial

 ## Tech  Stack
 * Javascript